This list will be updated - if you have any more advice, comment below and I’ll add it to the list

 What was their life before the happenings in the story?

 What is their goal in life?

 Make the characters realistic yet unique in their own way - nobody’s perfect!

 Give them flaws that affect their behavior.
 (Examples: perfectionism, workaholic etc.).

 Think of them as real people: do the have any habits, addictions?
 What are their favorite things (color, food)?

 Own style - it reflects their personality. (clothing, music etc.)

-Do the have any health/mental healt issues?
+Do they have any health/mental healt issues?
 (Asthma, OCD etc.) Complexes about themselves?
 (Example: Body image)

 !!!
-If you want to include on of those things in your story, make sure to do enough research first.
+If you want to include one of those things in your story, make sure to do enough research first.
 You don’t want to offend anybody who’s struggling with this in real life!

 Tip: Instead of thinking what they are like, ask yourself the opposite: what are they not like?
 What’s their pet peeve?
 What is the one thing they’d never wear? etc.